 On 18 November 2019 Cabinet agreed to make change to the PVR Act.
 These changes give effect to our obligations under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Treaty of Waitangi.

-While work toward drafting the Bill has commenced, there remain a number of issues that require further consideration and consultation.
-As the Government focuses on responding to COVID-19, consultation on these issues will take place later this year.
+While work toward drafting new legislation has commenced, there remain a small number of additional policy issues that require further consideration and consultation.
+These include Treaty of Waitangi compliance issues and operational issues relating to the PVR Office.

 A discussion document exploring these outstanding issues is open for public consultation until 5 October 2020.

 Submissions close at 5pm on Monday 5 October 2020.